The father of American teenage hostage freed by Hamas says she is ‘doing very good’

 The release comes amid growing expectations of a ground offensive that Israel says is aimed at rooting out Hamas militants who rule Gaza.

-Winder reported from Evanston.
-Savage reported from Chicago, and Baumann from Bellingham, Washington.
+Associated Press reporter Thomas Peipert reported from Denver.
+Perez Winder reported from Evanston, Savage reported from Chicago and Baumann from Bellingham, Washington.